Agathe Lazaro on Le Mas Méjean: Where Dreams Flower

 If you come upon a traditional mas in Provence with three cypress trees, consider it a hopeful sign.
 According to lore, this trio was a symbol of hospitality.
 One enchanting example is Le Mas Méjean, a 250-year-old home in Saint-Rémy-de-Provence, triangulated by the slender trees that Van Gogh had a penchant for.

 Fashion and interior designer Agathe Lazaro grew up here, and the home’s soulful energy, fairy tale setting, and ability to gather French artists of the 1970s, was the foundation from which her career bloomed.
-Lazaro, who currently lives in Melbourne, still designs clothes, travel bags, and towels, and some of her pieces are carried in our marketplace.
+Lazaro, who currently lives in Melbourne, still designs clothes, travel bags, and towels.

 We connected with Lazaro to talk about her early years in St. Rémy and her magical childhood home of Le Mas Méjean.